Introduction to Python

 Hola MaximoFN

-When calling the function you must pass the same number of arguments that have been declared, if you pass more or less you will get an error.
+When calling the function, you must pass it the same number of arguments that were declared; otherwise, you would get an error.

 def funcion(*argumentos):numero_argumentos = len(argumentos)for i in range(numero_argumentos):print(argumentos[i], end=' ')funcion("funcion", "con", "varios", "argumentos", "sin", "especificar", "cuantos")